OP-TEE/optee_docs/building/devices/rpi3.rst

     $ sudo vim /etc/exports

 In this file you shall tell where your files/folder are and the IP's allowed to access the files.
-The way it's written below will make it available to every machine on the same subnet (again, be careful about security here).
-Let's add this line to the file (it's the only line necessary in the file, but if you have several different filesystems available, then you should of course add them too, one line for each share).
+The way it's written below will make it available everywhere.
+Let's add this line to the file.
+If you want to additional shared, just add similar lines.
+If you want to limit access to certain IP's, then you can change the ``*`` to the IP of a subnet instead, something like ``192.168.0.0/24``.

 .. code-block:: none

-    /srv/nfs/rpi 192.168.1.0/24(rw,sync,no_root_squash,no_subtree_check)
+    /srv/nfs/rpi *(rw,sync,no_root_squash,no_subtree_check)

 Next create the folder where you are going to put the root filesystem